Community Partnerships

 Fairfax County

-and the Tinner Hill Heritage Foundation have a contract, whereby the County purchased one lot on Tinner Hill and provided a 40-year lease with an option-to-buy to the Tinner Hill Heritage Foundation.
+The County purchased one lot on Tinner Hill and provided a 40-year lease with an option to buy for the Tinner Hill Heritage Foundation.

-has administered two grants that will allow the Foundation to develop the resources to build the Tinner Hill Historic Site and the John Jackson Center for Piedmont Blues.
+Two grants have been administered that will allow the Foundation to develop the resources to build the Tinner Hill Historic Site and the John Jackson Center for Piedmont Blues.
 These funds were appropriated through Congressman Jim Moran.

 The City of Falls Church